-MiaNova Health provides independent guidance to help individuals, families, and self-employed professionals understand their health coverage options.
-Our role is to simplify a complex system and help you make informed decisions based on your needs, budget, and lifestyle.
+MiaNova Health provides independent guidance to help individuals, families, and self-employed professionals, including those with a 1099 status, understand their health coverage options.
+Our role is to simplify a complex system of health insurance and dental insurance, enabling you to make informed decisions based on your needs, budget, and lifestyle.

-We focus on education first, clear explanations, and ongoing support so you can choose coverage with confidence.
+We prioritize education first, offering clear explanations and ongoing support so you can choose your coverage with confidence.

 We work with people who do not receive health insurance through an employer and need help navigating their options, including: Self-employed professionals and freelancers, 1099 workers and independent contractors, Families purchasing individual coverage, Small business owners covering themselves or dependents.
 If you are responsible for choosing your own health coverage, we are built for you.

 We help you understand how different types of health coverage work, including plan structures, costs, provider access, and tradeoffs.
-Our goal is to ensure you understand your options before making a decision.
+This is particularly important for those who are self employed and need to navigate options like health insurance and dental insurance.
+Our goal is to ensure you understand your options, including the implications of being classified as a 1099 worker, before making a decision.

-You work directly with a licensed benefits consultant who answers questions, explains details clearly, and assists with enrollment when you are ready.
+As a self-employed individual, you work directly with a licensed benefits consultant who answers your questions, clearly explains the details of health insurance and dental insurance options, and assists with enrollment when you are ready to secure health coverage that meets your needs as a 1099 worker.

 Our support does not stop after enrollment.
-We remain available to help with questions, coverage changes, and life events that may affect your plan
+We remain available to help with questions about your health insurance, coverage changes, and life events that may affect your plan, especially for those who are self employed or navigating 1099 situations, including dental insurance options.

 For individuals and families seeking comprehensive coverage

-ACA health plans are major medical insurance plans that meet federal standards for coverage.
-They include essential health benefits such as preventive care, hospital services, prescriptions, and maternity care.
-These plans are available through the public marketplace as well as directly through insurance carriers.
+ACA health plans are major medical insurance plans that meet federal standards for health coverage.
+These plans, which are particularly beneficial for the self-employed, include essential health benefits such as preventive care, hospital services, prescriptions, and maternity care.
+Additionally, many of these plans offer options for dental insurance.
+ACA health plans are available through the public marketplace as well as directly through insurance carriers, making them accessible for those who work as 1099 contractors.

-ACA plans are often a good fit for individuals and families who want comprehensive coverage and predictable benefits.
-Some people may qualify for financial assistance based on household income, while others choose these plans for their broad protections and standardized structure.
+ACA plans are often a good fit for individuals and families, including those who are self-employed, seeking comprehensive health coverage and predictable benefits.
+Some people may qualify for financial assistance based on household income, while others choose these health insurance plans for their broad protections and standardized structure.
+Additionally, many self-employed individuals also consider dental insurance as part of their overall coverage.

 Support before and after enrollment.